Table of Contents

-There are few worthwhile tasks that can be completed by a single individual.
+There are a few worthwhile tasks that can be completed by a single individual.
 Highly accountable people are great at using the resources around them.
 They make the most of each available body by engaging, inspiring and empowering them to add positively to the result.

 8. They don’t expect praise.

 Accolades are nice, but none are deserved if the project is partially done.
-Highly accountable people get their satisfaction from delivering quality product on time with a team that feels great about the accomplishment.
+Highly accountable people get their satisfaction from delivering a quality product on time with a team that feels great about the accomplishment.
 Any additional praise is just an added bonus to a job well done.